nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 -   take the string SessionToken:timestamp, and hash it using HMACSHA256 with the Password as the key, then base64 encode this hash.
-    ApplicationKey and Password are from the Dashboard from Figure 2;
+    ApplicationKey and Password are from the Information page;
     timestamp is taken from the previous step

 -   Base64 encode the string SessionToken:Base64EncodedHash,
-    where SessionToken is from the dashboard and Base64EncodedHash is from the previous step.
+    where SessionToken is from the from the Information page and Base64EncodedHash is from the previous step.

 -   Prefix the Base 64 encoding of the consumer token with